HappyBravo/BinaryTree_Functions/README.md

 # BinaryTree_Functions
-Some handy functions for Binary Tree and Binary Search Tree
+Tried making some functions for Binary Tree and Binary Search Tree

+___
+from CS3201 DSA